MadKudu/node-mixpanel-export/README.md

 A full list of available API methods is detailed on [mixpanel's data export api page](https://mixpanel.com/docs/api-documentation/data-export-api#libs-js).
 If you find any that are missing please let me know, or better yet put in a pull request.

 ## Undocumented Endpoints
 For any other requests (e.g. undocumented API endpoints), you can make raw requests to the API using `get`.
-The library will still handle all of param ordering and md5 signature stuff that the API requires, so you'll just need to supply a request type & parameters:

  - `panel.get(requestType, parameters)`

  `requestType` expects an array forming a path to the endpoint.
 Taking the "top events" endpoint as an example - it's available at `http://mixpanel.com/api/2.0/events/top/`, so to request it you'd call `panel.get(['events', 'top'], parameters)`.

+## Acknowledgements

+This package is mostly work from Mike Carter on [mixpanel-data-export-js](https://github.com/michaelcarter/mixpanel-data-export-js).
+This version is focused on node.js only and getting somewhat bigger amounts of data.